 Once an attacker has access to your server, your server is now their playground for whatever they feel like doing with it.
-From secret crypto mining to a throw away account, sending out phishing emails or links and many many more.
+From secret crypto mining to a throw away account, sending out phishing emails and many many more.
 I will be giving the steps below on how to change the RDP port on your Windows server and your Linux SSH port, if you are not using a SSH Key.

 Its actually quite simple.
 Any beginner could accomplish this and feel like a a security expert in seconds until more complex matters presents themselves.